The CCCNZ Staff Team is based in Palmerston North, Waikato and Auckland.

 Gordon Fountain (Chair)

-Gordon is married to Joy and together they have three young adult children, living in Auckland.
-Gordon is a Chartered Accountant, Chair of Pathways College, and a Director of Trinity Lands Limited.
-Since his earliest times of involvement with service ministries, Gordon has been keen to see a resource centre established, so that our churches and ministries flourish, developing good systems and support structures, as our God brings growth.
-Gordon is the Co-Chair of the CCCNZ Trust Board.
+Gordon is married to Joy, together they have three young adult children, and attend Eden Community Church in Auckland.
+Gordon is a Chartered Accountant, former chair of Pathways College, a director of Trinity Lands Limited, and member of Lichfield Lands Inc. Since his earliest times of involvement with service ministries, Gordon has been keen to see a resource centre established, so that our churches and ministries flourish, developing good systems and support structures, as our God brings growth.
+Gordon is chair of the CCCNZ Trust Board.

-Ane Ponifasio is second generation in our Movement, her parents Pastors Ene and Lilia Sagala were part of pioneering and establishing the Samoan Brethren Churches which are now spread and grown to over 40 churches across Samoa, New Zealand and Australia.
+Ane Ponifasio is second generation in our movement, her parents Pastors Ene and Lilia Sagala were part of pioneering and establishing the Samoan Brethren Churches across Samoa, New Zealand and Australia.

 Ane is mum to four children, married to Lui for 25 years, and sharing the roles of senior pastors of LifeChurch Manurewa for 16 years.
-“I serve in a variety of church leadership roles ranging from Mentoring & Empowering leaders, Filling in Ministry gaps, Directing Small groups, Pastoral Care, Administration, Coordinating Interns, and Preaching etc”.
 Ane is also self-employed as Managing Director of Samoa Multimedia Group Ltd in Auckland for 20 years (SMG operates Radio Samoa, Samoa Times Newspaper and MoanaTV; reaching and connecting Samoan communities globally).

 Rick Iles was commissioned into mission work in 1990 where he continues to serve the global church through a NPO which trains business leaders through consulting and coaching opportunities.
 Rick is